-In 2017, Gloria Pancrazi and I met on Saturna Island.
+Gloria Pancrazi and I met on Saturna Island.
 We'd both travelled across the continent to learn about endangered killer whales, the ocean's apex predator.
-But it wasn't long before we were met with a dark reality: the orcas were on a fast track to functional extinction.
+But, it wasn't long before we were met with a dark reality: the orcas were on a fast track to extinction.

-The following year, we decided to journey across the Pacific Northwest to speak with scientists, Indigenous leaders, politicians, dedicated conservationists and industry representatives.
-We tracked orcas, trailed grizzly bears and sailed through remote waters.
-All this, and more, to better understand the orcas' rapid disappearance.
+We decided to travel across the Pacific Northwest to speak with scientists, Indigenous leaders, politicians and industry representatives.
+We tracked the orcas, trailed grizzly bears and sailed through remote waters.
+All this, and more, to better understand the orcas' endangerment.

-In the end, we discovered that this extinction story is about far more than endangered orcas.
-It's about the collapse of fisheries, loss of cultures, a warming ocean and an entire ecosystem failure.
-This is coextinction.
+In the end, we discovered that this extinction story is about far more than orcas.
+It's about the collapse of an ecosystem and centuries of injustice.
+It's about coextinction.

 Visit www.coextinctionfilm.com to learn more.